-At this time, W.R.
-Berkley has a nice Growth Score of B, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, W.R.
+Berkley has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
 It comes with little surprise W.R.
-Berkley has a Zacks Rank #2 (Buy).
+Berkley has a Zacks Rank #1 (Strong Buy).
 We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report